vp1099/ChatRoom-Using-Node-and-Express-js/README.md

 # ChatRoom App with multiple rooms
-Realtime chat app that is powered by :
+This is a chatroom application that is powered by and it is real time :
 1.websockets

 2.Node.js